snowballstem/snowball/CONTRIBUTING.rst

 Key problems to solve
 ---------------------

-A key problem to solve is how to map the required flow of control in response to Snowball signals.
+* A key problem to solve is how to map the required flow of control in response to Snowball signals.

   In the generated C code this is mostly done using `goto`.
 If your language doesn't provide an equivalent to `goto` then you'll need an alternative solution.

   In Java and JavaScript we use labelled `break` from blocks and loops instead.
 If your language has an equivalent to this feature, that will probably work.

   For Python, we currently generate a `try:` ... `raise lab123` ...
   `except lab123: pass` construct.
 This works, but doesn't seem ideal.

   If one of the mechanisms above sounds suitable then take a look at the generator for the respective generated output and generator code.
 If not, come and talk to us on the snowball-discuss mailing list.

+* Snowball's division is specified as integer division with semantics matching C - i.e. the result should be truncated (rounded towards zero).
+  Some languages lack a built-in integer division operation, or have one which instead implements rounding towards negative infinity.
+Existing backends with special handling handling here which may be useful to look at include Javascript, Pascal and Python.

 Don't hardcode algorithm names
 ------------------------------